hakeem-amsagguine/linux/Documentation/usb/usb-serial.rst

 Current status:

-  The driver was put together by looking at the usb bus transactions done by Palm's driver under Windows, so a lot of functionality is still missing.
+  The driver was put together by looking at the usb bus transactions done by Palm's driver under linux, so a lot of functionality is still missing.
 Notably, serial ioctls are sometimes faked or not yet implemented.
 Support for finding out about DSR and CTS line status is however implemented (though not nicely), so your favorite autopilot(1)